April 13, 2022

 Here are some of the things you need to understand as you work with a graphic designer on your print marketing projects.

-When photos are shot at a low resolution, for example, 72 dpi (dots per inch), as they often are with smartphones, they have fewer dots of ink so that when they are enlarged or printed, they become fuzzy and blurry.
+When photos are shot at a low resolution, for example, 72 dpi (dots per inch), they have fewer dots of ink so that when they are enlarged or printed, they become fuzzy and blurry.
 For print purposes, photos need to be 300 dpi at a minimum and sometimes higher if they are to be used in a large format.
-Clients often supply photos in low-resolution format.
+Clients often supply photos in low-resolution format because they aren't aware of how this could ruin their project.
 If you’ve sent a designer an image from your website or off your phone, they should get back to you and let you know that unless there is a high-resolution version of the image somewhere, they won’t be able to use it in your printed piece.

 2. In graphic design, bleeding is a good thing.